ashi-kamra/portfolio-akamra/docs/assignments/assignment1.md

 **More privacy = more endangerment** as predatory users easily go unnoticed<br>
 **More surveillance = more individual data collection** which is unwanted for users not impacted by CSAM

 With that in mind, I wanted my interviewees to be two of different types of parties involved in online CSAM: the minors potentially in danger, and the guardians responsible for their safety.
 The individuals I chose specifically started using social media at very different ages, for different purposes.
-Their different genders also means they valued safety on social media distinctly.
+Their responsibilities also means they valued safety on social media distinctly.
 This allowed me a wide range of perspectives/experiences to draw upon.

 ---